-INSPECTION CRITERIA: MAINTENANCE CRITERIA: 1.
-Litter is monitored by Street Maintenance personnel who determine when 1.
-Where litter is found during routine inspections, personnel collect and maintenance activities are performed. dispose of it in trash bags.
+INSPECTION CRITERIA: Litter is monitored by Street Maintenance personnel who determine when maintenance activities are performed.
+Volunteer groups choose areas within the service area to collect litter.
+MAINTENANCE CRITERIA: Where litter is found during routine inspections, personnel collect and dispose of it in trash bags.
 Trash bags are disposed of at the Street Maintenance Yard.
-2. Volunteer groups choose areas within the service area to collect litter.
-2. Volunteer groups collect litter along roadsides in trash bags.
+Volunteer groups collect litter along roadsides in trash bags.
 Bags of litter are set in the right-of-way, away from areas of drainage conveyance.
 The bags of litter are picked up and disposed of properly in solid waste containers.
-INSPECTION SCHEDULE: MAINTENANCE SCHEDULE: Litter control is part of the good housekeeping procedures set forth in the Litter is collected when encountered during routine inspections and other street inspection and maintenance activities performed by Street Maintenance maintenance work activities. personnel.
+INSPECTION SCHEDULE: MAINTENANCE SCHEDULE: Litter control is part of the good housekeeping procedures set forth in the inspection and maintenance activities performed by Street Maintenance personnel.
+Litter is collected when encountered during routine inspections and other street maintenance work activities.
 Volunteer groups schedule litter pick-up throughout the spring and summer season.
 Volunteer groups pick-up litter within the designated service area three times during the year.